idleberg/web-porridge/README.md

 #### observe()

-Usage: `observe(key: string, callback)`
+Usage: `observe(key: string, callback, targetOrigins = [])`

 When passed a key name and callback funcrion, it will listen to changes to the given Storage object's value.
+Changes can optionally be broadcasted to cross origin using `postMessage`.

 <details>
 <summary><strong>Storage</strong></summary>